is-it-ayush/cryption/README.md

 ### Cryption

-**"Cryption"** is a higher level wrapper around the `crypto.subtle` API.
-It provides some convenience methods for encrypting and decrypting data for your regular developer to understand in his daily life.
+**"Cryption"** is a lightweight, higher level wrapper around the `crypto.subtle` API.
+It provides some convenient function's by wrapping low-level Subtle API for an average regular developer like me to understand & use cryptography in daily life project's.
 It just works. : )

+>Note: This library is **still in development**.
+It is not ready for production use. *Please use it at your own risk.*

 ### Development